VPI-EMG introductory remarks

 Foreword

-To offer the keepers of wagons reliable and largely standardized as well as efficient maintenance rules and to ensure the continued development of these rules, VPI Germany, V.P.I.
+To offer the ECMs (previously: keepers) of wagons reliable and largely standardized as well as technically meaningful maintenance rules and to ensure the continued development of these rules, VPI Germany, V.P.I.
 Austria and VAP Switzerland decided to produce and maintain guidelines for the maintenance of wagons based on the maintenance regulations developed jointly by VPI Germany and Deutsche Bahn over the course of decades.

-Insofar as known and possible, the VPI-EMG takes into account binding, special national regulations on repair.
+Insofar as known and possible, the VPI-EMG takes into account binding, special national regulations on maintenance.

 Remarks on application